juanmunoz22-bit/juanmunoz22-bit/README.md

 Meet me in here to know what i'm into 🍕
 ----------------------------------------

 I’m a Software Engineer in love of the code and tech.
-I think this has been my greatest experience in life.
-Go on and do it! 💻 ❣️
+I love doing code and I think Software can change the world, so ¡I never stop learning! 💻 ❣️

 * 🌍  I'm based in Bogota, Colombia
 * ✉️  You can contact me at [juan.pablo982206@gmail.com](mailto:juan.pablo982206@gmail.com)